lingualogic/my-speech-listen-en/README.md

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/), setup a project and activate the Google Cloud Speech-to-Text API.

 2. Set up a server (like the [speech-tokenserver](https://github.com/lingualogic/speech-tokenserver)) or a FaaS to create client access token.
-Parse the GOOGLE_SERVER_URL in in the `credentials/google-credentials.ts`.
+This Example uses the gcf in `functions/tokenserver`.
+Follow the [instruction](./../functions/tokenserver) and enter the GOOGLE_SERVER_URL in the `credentials/google-credentials.ts`.

 3. In `environment.ts` and `environment.prod.ts` add a `google` parameter: